Residence permit - doctoral candidates

 • Proof that you have sufficient means of subsistence: Blocked account from a German bank for at least 11,364 euros or a declaration of commitment or scholarship certificate or a notarised declaration from the parents to secure their livelihood for the duration of the course, with proof of the parents' income for the last three months

-• In the case of employment: fully completed employment insurance(please upload together with the application form)
+• In the case of employment: fully completed employment insurance(only for first-time applicants, please upload together with the application form)

 • Tenancy agreement